— Send us email if you have an update on any personalities from Puget Sound radio/TV. Thank you for your participation!

 Martinn “Marty Party” “The Thriller” Mandles

-Marty Riemer – Was on the air [again] at the Mountain 103.7/Seattle — LAter, KJR FM
+Marty Riemer – early 1980’s afternoon drive on KJR-AM, was on the air [again] at the Mountain 103.7/Seattle — Later, KJR FM

 Marty Wyatt retired from KGO as the sports anchor in Jan 2007